ourresearch/depsy-research/introducing_depsy.md

 Once we have a package's authors, we figure out their respective levels of contribution to the project:

-+ GitHub committers assigned a contribution-level proportional to their proportion of the software commits
++ GitHub committers assigned a contribution-level proportional to their proportion of the software commits (all commits are equal?)
 + Authors who aren't GitHub committers assigned contribution-level equal to that of the most-contributing GitHub committer
 + GitHub owners are assigned a token 1% contribution-level
 + Credits are weighted such that the contribution-level assigned across all contributors on a package sums to 1.